 Check the System Memory

 Your server system is shipped with system memory installed.
 Make sure all DIMMs are fully seated in their slots.
-For details on adding system memory, refer to Chapter 3.
+For details on adding system memory, refer to "Installing Memory" on page 34.

 Install Expansion PCI Cards